Sunday, 17 July 2022

 When Brooks showed up in Hollywood the Paramount Studios she stormed out of did not exactly welcome her with open arms, however they were not quite ready to give up on her either.
 While not really huge hits her European films were successful enough and critically acclaimed and Louise was too charismatic to ignore.
 And besides there was a Louise Brooks film still sitting in the vaults that was an adaptation of a book series that had already shown some success and which had already been mostly finished at considerable expense thus they were loath to write it off completely.
 By 1929 the studios had figured out that they could salvage some of their as yet unreleased films by some clever edits of reshot scenes and over-dubbing others.
 These are the techniques that Alfred Hitchcock would also use to redo "Blackmail", originally filmed as a silent film, as his first talkie in 1930.

-Accordingly when Louise arrived she was given a chance to resume her contract starting by recording voice-over tracks for her already filmed parts.
+Accordingly when Louise arrived she was given a chance to resume her contract starting with recording voice-over tracks for her already filmed parts.
 However this would require having to do the hated voice audition she had previously skipped out on and the ever temperamental Louise refused to consider it.
-She would claim to be insulted in having to audition ("I have a perfectly lovely voice" she later said) besides she also later admitted that she had gained a new wealthy boyfriend in New York and frankly couldn't be bothered.
+She would claim to be insulted in having to audition ("I have a perfectly lovely voice" she later said) however she also later admitted that she had gained a new wealthy boyfriend in New York and frankly couldn't be bothered.
 This left the by now thoroughly annoyed studio having to go to plan B, getting a ringer.
 Hitchcock found himself in the same position as his "Blackmail" leading lady, Swedish actress Andy Oonda, had a fragile grasp on the English language and her voice needed to be overdubbed.
-Accordingly director Martin St Clair signed up Margaret Livingston for the overdubs and set to work drastically rewriting and reshooting other scenes.
+Accordingly director Martin St Clair signed up Margaret Livingston for the overdubs of Lousie and set to work drastically rewriting and reshooting other scenes.

 f3e685a6-7e8d-4d5f-9567-7694d90b7e5f-1-30d56301a6e6eb1ab5c54fc066bc04cd